mrejas/edu-iot-hands-on/exercises/exercise-1.md

 # IoT Exercise 1

 In this exercise we will control a LED on our breadboard using commands from an application connected to IoT Open.
 This is exactly how a switch or any on/off actuator works.
-This will also work as a foundation for the following exercises.
+This will also work as a foundation for the upcoming exercises.

 ![Overview of the goal for this exercise](../images/exercise-1-overview.png)